alpine-hodler/web/docs/development.md

 - Create the go package under `pkg` using [Go best practices](https://go.dev/blog/package-names#package-names).
 In our example it should probably be `yourexample`.
 - Update `meta.docker-compose.yaml` to include `- ./pkg/coinbasepro:/usr/src/yourexample` under `generate.volumes` and `test-generate.volumes`.
 - Run `make build-meta`
 - Then start adding your schemes to `scripts/meta/schema/your_example`.
+To build the schemas run `make generate`.